-Fire Development Impact Fee - To provide for the expansion, design and construction of fire facilities as set forth in the East Contra Costa Fire Protection District (ECCFPD), formerly East Diablo Fire Protection District (EDFPD), Facilities Financing Plan and Impact Fee Study (January 1998), the City's Fire Mitigation Fee Study (February 2004) and DIF Program.
-As of October 2020, the ECCFPD began collecting its own Fire DIFs.
-Although the City has a Fire DIF in effect, pursuant to City Council Resolution 2020-101, payment of the ECCFPD Fire DIF will provide a credit against the City's Fire DIF for each residential unit or non-residential building.
-If the City's Fire DIF for a particular development is higher than the amount of the ECCFPD Fire DIF, payment of the ECCFPD Fire DIF shall be deemed to fully satisfy payment of the City's Fire DIF.
+Fire Development Impact Fee - To provide for the expansion, design and construction of fire facilities as set forth in the East Contra Costa Fire Protection District (ECCFPD), Facilities Financing Plan and Impact Fee Study (January 1998), the City's Fire Mitigation Fee Study (February 2004) and DIF Program.
+Beginning in October 2020, the ECCFPD began collecting its own Fire DIFs.